Netcracker/qubership-opensearch/documentation/installation-guide/disaster-recovery/README.md

   registrationAuthPassword: "Bnmq5567_PO"
 ```

-**NOTE:** `MCS` feature can work unstable, sometimes it requires redeployment if connectivity between clusters is not established.
+**Note**: The MCS feature can work unstably.
+Sometimes it requires redeployment if the connectivity between clusters is not established.

 # OpenSearch Cross Cluster Replication